kpumuk/mysqlsla-bdb/README.markdown

 This package contains both old (unpatched) version of mysqlsla, and the patched one, called mysqlsla-bdb.
 All arguments are the same.

+Here are some stats: 70 Gb slow log file took 7 hours to build a report.
+Memory usage is about 20-30 Mb.

 mysqlsla version 2.03
 =====================